xpdAcq/xpdAcq/doc/quickstart.rst

 The instrument scientist (IS) should have set up your beamtime hardware and software for you.
 Let's check if it is the case.

-1. Activate the xpd data acquisition environment:
+1. Activate the XPD data acquisition environment:

   * In a terminal look to see if it is already activated.
 If it is, you should see ``(collection)`` at the beginning of the line.